-So I made the hour-long trek to the Upper East Side where I’d get to meet Kalisi.
+So I made the hour-long trek to the Upper East Side, where I’d get to meet Kalisi.

-I decided not to ask about Kalisi right away, but instead let the volunteer take me through the different rooms.
+I decided not to ask about Kalisi right away but instead let the volunteer take me through the different rooms.
 I kept an open mind because I didn’t want to be let down if Kalisi didn’t become my “personal assistant.”
 The volunteer showed me around to different rooms.
 I liked one cat, Bootsie, but only because she looked similar to Kalisi.
 However, I pressed on.
 I saw two rooms of older cats and then went upstairs to see the kittens.
 The kittens were cute.
 In pairs of two, they were eagerly awaiting a new home.
 However, I knew I didn’t want a kitten.
 And besides, as a new cat owner, could I handle adopting two at once?
 I wasn’t sure.

 “Is there a Kalisi here?”
 I asked the volunteer.

-The volunteer flipped through her clipboard and there she was.
-We went back downstairs into the back room of the ASPCA where the older cats were.
+The volunteer flipped through her clipboard, and there she was.
+We went back downstairs into the back room of the ASPCA, where the older cats were.
 These cats needed their own cages and weren’t out in the open socializing with others.
 Immediately, I knew this was a room for troubled cats.

 “It looks like she doesn’t match with what you need.”
 My heart sank a little, but I didn’t care.
 I asked if I could perhaps hold her anyway.

 She was in her little hiding hole with round, black, and fearful eyes.
-She stared up and moved backwards as the volunteer opened up her cage.
+She stared up and moved backward as the volunteer opened up her cage.
 She cowered for a second before allowing the volunteer to scratch her head.
 Kalisi’s head moved towards her hand until her head was parallel to the ground.